 I guess my point here with telling you about my first goals and accomplishments after my stroke is to let you know that life after stroke is nothing more than a series of baby steps.
 You cannot give up because you think your life is ruined.
 I could see that the only way to get whatever I wanted was to use my noggin and then to figure out a way to make it happen.

-Setting goals that are too much could make you think that something is not achievable but if you start out slow and bite off a small piece of it, just a nibble, and then be patient and take your time mastering that small piece you can do so much more than you ever thought.
+Setting goals that are too much could make you think that something is not achievable .
+But, start out slow and bite off a small piece of it, just a nibble.
+Be patient and take your time mastering that small piece.
+You can do so much more than you ever thought.